 We are a vaccination provider

 Having a safe and effective COVID-19 vaccine is one way we can protect our community against coronavirus.
+With the recent COVID-19 outbreak in greater Sydney, the ATAGI recommendations are that COVID-19 vaccination is more important than ever.
 This can be combined with the Flu vaccine to also reduce the risk of illness from Influenza.

 COVID-19 vaccines help to prevent serious illness and death from COVID-19, and they are free for everyone in Australia.
 Flu vaccination is free for those over 65, under 5, pregnant women and those with serious medical conditions.